bjornmeansbear/ccfaad/p1-behaviorChange.md

 - helps others understand the impact;
 - reveals the complications and interrelations between one choice/action and all our other choices and actions ...

 Your change can evolve over the term as you attempt to "be the change" you want to see in the world -- you might realize that its too hard; too impossible; whatever, and have to negotiate with yourself to find something still extreme but more doable.
-Do not wholesale change/abandon your original choice (unless it is proving to be dangerous or un healthy).
+Do not wholesale change/abandon your original choice (unless it is proving to be dangerous or unhealthy).